AaronKelsey/ChatRoom/README.md

 ## About

 ChatRoom is a console-based chat server written in C++ for Windows environments.
-The client-server architecture is implemented using sockets  from the WinSock2 library to enable text-based communication using TCP.
+The client-server architecture is implemented using sockets from the Winsock2 library to enable text-based communication using TCP.

+Winsock2 has been put into a basic wrapper to provide an easy-to-use interface for basic socket operations and reduce code duplication between the client and server applications.

 ## How to Run